jhawkey/IS_mapper/README.md

 If using the slurm_ismap.py script, `--path` can be supplied inside `--other_args`, but slurm_ismap.py also requires the path to the actual ismap.py script as well.

 eg:
-`slurm_ismap.py --reads x_2.fastq.gz x_2.fastq.gz --queries is_query.fasta --script /path/to/IS_mapper/scripts/ismap.py --other_args "--path /path/to/IS_mapper/scripts"`
+`slurm_ismap.py --reads x_1.fastq.gz x_2.fastq.gz --queries is_query.fasta --script /path/to/IS_mapper/scripts/ismap.py --other_args "--path /path/to/IS_mapper/scripts --typingRef path/to/reference/genome.gbk"`

 ## Running multiple jobs on a SLURM queing system